-The Fidelity Charitable donors are a particularly robust lot, with four in five volunteering and two-thirds of those providing 50 or more hours each year.
-There were also super volunteers (41 percent) who turned in more than 100 hours of their time to volunteer.
-Furthermore, 49 percent of all these volunteers did it for three or more organizations.
+The Fidelity Charitable donors are a particularly robust lot, with 4 in 5 volunteering and two-thirds of those providing 50 or more hours each year.
+There were also super volunteers (41%) who turned in more than 100 hours of their time to volunteer.
+Furthermore, 49% of all these volunteers did it for three or more organizations.

 For comparison, another study by the Corporation for National and Community service found that, overall, one in four Americans volunteered through an organization in 2015.
-Even more people engaged in informal volunteering by helping out neighbors.
 All of that work amounted to 7.8 billion hours, worth about $184 billion.

 How Age Affects Volunteerism